lma2023/LightBnB/README.md

 * Setup new tables with \i migrations/01_schema.sql
 * Setup the tables with with \i seeds/02_seeds.sql
 * Install dependencies by running npm i in the folder LightBnB_WebApp
-* Run npm run local to run the app.
+* Run npm run local to run the app
 * Go to 'http://localhost:8080' in your browser